domble42/webitex-python3/README.md

 # zebitex-python3
 Python3 wrapper for webitex API v1 (https://landing.zebitex.com/).

-I am Not associated -- use at your own risk, etc.
+I am not associated -- use at your own risk, etc.

 Installation
 -------------